scrabbletank/farhome-rules/rulesdoc.md

 When casting an Arcane spell that deals at least 1 wound you may overcharge it, causing it to deal an additional wound on hit.
 Add a terrible die to your spellcasting roll, if you have 0 or fewer successes before the roll is contested the spell misfires.

-If used again before a long rest, add an additional terrible die for every time this has been used between long rests.
+If used again before a long rest, add a terrible die for every time this has been used between long rests.

 #### Elemental Affinity
 *Requires proficiency with Arcane spells, 3 Intelligence*